microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 **Governance:** The partner should explain the different access control and governance policies practiced as part of solution implementation.

-**Identity Access Management (IAM):** The partner should explain how they implement identity, authentication and authorization in their solution.
+**Identity Access Management (IAM):** The partner should explain how they implement identity, authentication, and authorization in their solution.
 They should implement at least one of the below services:

   * Easy Auth
   * Azure Active Directory
   * Azure Active Directory B2C
   * Enterprise Applications

-**DevOps**: The partner should explain in detail on how they implement their DevOps strategy for easier repeatable code or infrastructure deployments.
-They should be familiar with the DevOps offerings with Azure and their implementations.
+**DevOps**: The partner should explain in detail on how they implement their DevOps strategy for easier repeatable code and/or infrastructure deployments.
+They should be familiar with the DevOps offerings within Azure and their implementations.
 Below is a list of such implementations:

   * Web Apps Deployment Slots
   * App Configuration